 Groundcovers enhance the natural look of shady spots.
 This one might not look like much.
 However, once it’s marbled foliage and purple blooms start to scramble, trust us, it’s a wow.
 Zone: 5 – 9

 - Remember to water.
 It's tough for plants to get the moisture they need.
 Whether it's competition from other plants or a canopy of trees that create an umbrella-like effect.
 Make sure your irrigation system is hooked up.

 - Maintain fertility.
 Feeder roots of nearby trees and shrubs can compete with smaller plants, using up nutrients.
 Apply an organic, balanced fertilizer according to package instructions in spring or fall.

 - Always mulch.
 Unless you have nature's mulch from fallen leaves, you'll need to add 3 to 6 inches of an organic mulch.
 Do this twice a year to add nutrients, conserve moisture, and prevent weeds.

 - Go with nature.
 Rather than try to impose a design, allow plants to do their thing.
 Rambling, scrambling, reaching, and twining to find their best light.

 There are basically four classes of shade: light, partial, full, and deep.

 We define full shade where plants there may take in less than one hour of direct sun a day.
-Plants may glean filtered or dappled light throughout all or part of the day as the sun tracks across the sky.
+Plants may glean filtered or dappled light throughout parts of the day as the sun tracks across the sky.

 Full shade does not refer to dark places – all plants need at least some light.

-While this does limit plant choices, on the flip side, plants there grow faster and taller as they reach for the light.
+This does limit plant choices.
+On the flip side, plants there grow faster and taller as they reach for the light.